grafana/tempo/docs/sources/tempo/getting-started/tempo-in-grafana.md

 This is most useful when your application also logs relevant information about the trace that can also be searched, such as HTTP status code, customer ID, etc.
 This feature requires a linked Loki data source, and a [traceID derived field](/docs/grafana/latest/datasources/loki/#derived-fields).

-For more information, refer to [Trace to logs](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/datasources/tempo/configure-tempo-data-source/#trace-to-logs).
+For more information, refer to the  [Trace to logs](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/datasources/tempo/configure-tempo-data-source/#trace-to-logs) documentation.

 ![Trace to logs lets you link your tracing data with log data](/media/docs/grafana/data-sources/tempo/trace-to-logs-v11.png)